Yara Kakish

 Yara Kakish (born 21 August 1991) is a Jordanian female ju-jitsu practitioner.
 Her husband Basel Fanous is also a ju-jitsu practitioner and has represented Jordan in international competitive events.

+Grappling career

 She represented Jordan at the 2018 Asian Games and claimed a bronze medal in the women's 62kg ne-waza event.

+Kakish competed against Emily Ferreira in a grappling match at ADXC 2 on January 19, 2024.
+She lost the match by submission in the third round.